 Ogo is a personal mobility device that has many uses.
-It is designed to be used for where ever pedestrians can access.
-It can be used as a wheelchair, a toy, a piece of sports and recreational equipment, a general means of personal mobility for those who find it difficult or prefer not to walk.
+It can be used as a wheelchair, a piece of sports and recreational equipment, a general means of personal mobility for those who find it difficult or prefer not to walk.
 Use it indoors, outdoors, work, and play.
 Ogo levels the playing field.

 Some will want to replace mobility scooters, golf carts, or use Ogo for city or park tours.
 Ideal for the beach, off road/ farms, formed mountain bike tracks and sports venues.
-We have folks wanting to use it as a platform and tactical device for football, tennis, basketball, fencing, field athletics, archery, hunting, fishing - the possibilities are almost endless.
+We have folks wanting to use it for football, tennis, basketball, polo, fencing, field athletics, archery, hunting, fishing - the possibilities are almost endless.

 Ogo is designed to be used wherever a pedestrian has access, with some limitations-for example stairs, escalators, extremely rough or slippery terrain.

 Some countries or jurisdictions have restrictions on where such devices can be used.
 It is the buyers responsibility to check their jurisdiction's regulations.

 The bottom line is freedom, independence and coolness.